mpv-player/mpv/DOCS/man/vo.rst

         The slope of the sigmoid curve used for ``sigmoid-upscaling``, must be a float between 1.0 and 20.0.
 Defaults to 6.5 if not specified.

-    ``no-npot``
-        Force use of power-of-2 texture sizes.
-For debugging only.
-        Borders will be distorted due to filtering.

     ``glfinish``
         Call ``glFinish()`` before and after swapping buffers (default: disabled).
         Slower, but might help getting better results when doing framedropping.